 Cantopop wasn’t just all singers, and Beyond is perhaps the best representative of the “band wave” that came with the rise of Cantopop.
 Beyond is considered the most influential Cantonese band of all time, experimenting with different genres and often using their music to speak out on injustice.

 On the other side of the bands spectrum, Grasshopper is a Cantopop “boyband” known for their looks and dancing skills.
-The band consists of brothers Calvin and Remus Tsoi, and their childhood friend Edmond So.
+Grasshopper consists of brothers Calvin and Remus Tsoi and their childhood friend Edmond So.

-The members of Grasshopper grew up in a low-income public housing estate but had high aspirations, with Remus being the leader and often participating in talent shows.
-They named themselves Grasshopper after their favourite cocktail and their agility on stage, and finally caught their big break in 1985, when Anita Mui took a shine to them during their audition on the New Talent Singing Awards.
-They were invited to perform as back up dancers and singers for Mui, and she mentored them while giving the band copious amounts of exposure on her tours.
+The members of Grasshopper grew up in a low-income public housing estate but had high aspirations, with Remus Tsoi being the leader and often participating in talent shows.
+They named themselves Grasshopper after their favourite cocktail and their agility on stage, and finally caught their big break in 1985 when Anita Mui took a shine to them during their audition on the New Talent Singing Awards.
+They were invited to perform as back-up dancers and singers for Mui, and she mentored them while giving the band copious amounts of exposure on her tours.

-Grasshopper released their self-titled debut album in 1988, a collection of electronica hits, and continued to perform as a trio, and with Anita, even as the three also pursued acting careers.
+Grasshopper released their self-titled debut album in 1988, a collection of electronica hits, and continued to perform as a trio and with Mui, even as the three also pursued acting careers.
 The flamboyant band continues to tour to this day, in addition to hosting their own shows and producing musicals and documentaries.
-They’ve said they’ll never disband, and will keep performing until they die.
+They have said they will never disband, and will keep performing until they die.

-We can’t write about classic Cantopop without mentioning the Four Heavenly Kings.
-Andy Lau, Jacky Cheung, Aaron Kwok and Leon Lai were all superstars in their own rights, but the four were often promoted together as a supergroup, their clean-cut good looks and undeniable charisma and talent making the Chinese diaspora swoon from the late 80s to the early 00s.
-They also forged mega-successful careers as actors, and films starring any one of the four were guaranteed great box office returns.
+We cannot write about classic Cantopop without mentioning the Four Heavenly Kings.
+Andy Lau, Jacky Cheung, Aaron Kwok, and Leon Lai were all superstars in their own rights, but the four were often promoted together as a supergroup, and their clean-cut good looks and undeniable charisma and talent made the Chinese diaspora swoon from the late 1980s to the early 2000s.
+All four singers also forged mega-successful careers as actors, and films starring any one of the four were guaranteed great box office returns.

-Jacky Cheung is perhaps the most lauded of the four, with more than 25 million solo records sold and also sharing the title of “God of Songs” with Sam Hui, though he has stated that he does not deserve it.
+Jacky Cheung is perhaps the most lauded of the four, with more than 25 million solo records sold and also sharing the title of “God of Songs” with Sam Hui, though he himself has stated that he does not deserve it.
 He has a rich baritone voice with a dramatic vibrato, which lends itself well to his repertoire of ballads.
-Cheung was the first of the group to branch out into different musical styles, his jazz album Private Corner becoming the first Cantonese jazz album released to critical acclaim.
-He was also the first Canto/Mandopop artist to contribute items to the Hard Rock franchise memorabilia collection.
+Cheung was the first of the group to branch out into different musical styles, and his jazz album Private Corner became the first Cantonese jazz album released to critical acclaim.
+He was also the first Cantopop and Mandopop artist to contribute items to the Hard Rock franchise memorabilia collection.

-Andy Lau has been one of Hong Kong’s most commercially successful actors and singers since the 80s, and was also entered into the Guinness World Records for the most awards won by a Cantopop male artist—numbering more than 300.
+Andy Lau has been one of Hong Kong’s most commercially successful actors and singers since the 1980s, and was entered into the Guinness World Records for the most awards won by a Cantopop male artist—numbering more than 300.
 He is also a lyricist, often penning his own songs.
-Unlike Jacky, he didn’t have a strong voice made for pop music, but his work ethic and charisma contributed to his success as a Cantopop icon.
+Unlike Cheung, he did not have a strong voice made for pop music, but his work ethic and charisma contributed to his success as a Cantopop icon.
 His songs are mainly romantic ballads or movie companion songs.
 Lau has also never shed his endearing heartthrob image, using his evergreen fame to participate in charity work.
 He was awarded a Bronze Bauhinia Star and a Medal of Honour for his work.

-Considered the most good looking of the four, Aaron Kwok started his career as a model and dancer.
-He initiated the trend of ‘fast dancing’, largely influenced by Michael Jackson, and in 1999 even collaborated with Janet Jackson and Ricky Martin for her promotional single “Ask for More”.
+Considered the most good-looking of the four, Aaron Kwok started his career as a model and dancer.
+He initiated the trend of “fast dancing,” largely influenced by Michael Jackson, and in 1999, he even collaborated with Janet Jackson and Ricky Martin for her promotional single “Ask for More.”
 His songs lie mostly in the dance-pop genre, and it’s impressive how to this day he still maintains the same enthusiasm and energy in his stage performances.
 It’s hard to hold a tune and do the moonwalk at the same time, folks!

-Leon Lai uses the stage name Lai-ming, meaning “dawn”.
-He was second runner-up in the 1986 New Talent Singing Awards, and received mentorship from local musical legends like Dai Si Chung and Mark Lui .
+Leon Lai uses the stage name Lai-ming—meaning “dawn.”
+He was the second runner-up in the 1986 New Talent Singing Awards, and received mentorship from local musical legends like Dai Si Chung and Mark Lui .
 He rose to prominence after Mark Lui influenced him to branch out into electronic music, and his collaborations with other famous artists in encouraging or romantic duets are beloved in Hong Kong.
 Lai is now best known for his illustrious acting career and commitment to charity work, and was awarded the Silver Bauhinia Star in 2019.